tisfeng/Easydict/Pods/FirebaseCore/README.md

 ## Combine
 Thanks to contributions from the community, _FirebaseCombineSwift_ contains support for Apple's Combine framework.
-This module is currently under development, and not yet supported for use in production environments.
-Fore more details, please refer to the [docs](FirebaseCombineSwift/README.md).
+This module is currently under development and not yet supported for use in production environments.
+For more details, please refer to the [docs](FirebaseCombineSwift/README.md).

 ## Roadmap